 It is very important that you use dried chickpeas for this recipe.
 Having seen my brother having a mini meltdown when his tinned chickpea falafel fell apart during frying, I can tell you – this is definitely something you want to avoid.
 I guess it’s because tinned chickpeas are cooked and falafel calls for soaked, but uncooked beans.

 The fact that the chickpeas do not need to be cooked beforehand is a big plus on the preparation front.
-I always use dried beans (cheaper, tastier, more natural), but let’s face it, soaking and boiling chickpeas is not an exciting kitchen task.
+I always use dried beans in my dishes (cheaper, tastier, more natural), but let’s face it, soaking and boiling chickpeas is not an exciting kitchen task.

 So, if you have a food processor, this homemade falafel really is a no-fuss meal.
 But you do need a food processor.
 In my younger, less machine-equipped days, I have tried to blend chickpeas with both a liquidizer and a hand blender.
 Think burnt out motors and very unsatisfactorily blended chickpeas.
 I can’t even imagine how you would attempt to crush them by hand.

 Some people recommend baking falafel for a healthier option, and I have tried this, but I personally would not recommend it.
-In my experience, it not only takes longer, it doesn’t form a good crust and during the lengthy cooking time dries out fairly horribly.
+In my experience, it takes longer, requires you to turn on an oven, doesn’t form a good crust and during the lengthy cooking time it dries out horribly.
 I have pulled a few batches of baked falafel out of my oven only to be rewarded with an unpleasantly dessicated dinner.
 Stick with steam frying I say.

 This falafel mixture lasts for AGES in the fridge (at least a week) – much longer than I was expecting and much, much longer than homemade hummus which seems to go off at the drop of a hat.
 You can also freeze it very successfully – I usually divide it into portions that will last me a couple of meals, then defrost it in the fridge the night before.
 For all these reasons, the yield for this recipe is fairly high – enough for a few meals.